adamdonen/champion/index.md

 I’ve waited almost 14 years for this moment, and you best believe I will be savouring every second of it.
 Fantasy Football is a game entirely dependent on luck—except if you finish in 1st place.
 Then it requires skill, effort, and ruthless domination.
 All of which was on display this season by your champion: *I Read The Book.*

+I could point out failed draft picks, like letting the Fantasy RB1 fall to me in the second round.
+I could mention how much of a stallion Brian Thomas Jr. turned out to be.
+I could list winning moves like picking Tyrone Tracy Jr. off waivers or how Cameron "Horse Cock" Dicker the Kicker came in clutch during the championship.
+Or, of course, I could mention Noah offering the worst trades in fantasy history — only for me to turn the tables and take George Kittle off his hands for a metaphorical bag of dicks.

+But I won’t mention any of that.

+Instead, I would like to thank you all for your generous donations to the Adam Donen’s Bank Account Foundation.
+Your contributions will go toward a custom championship ring that will be proudly on display at all future fantasy football proceedings.

+Secondly, I would be remiss if I didn’t give thanks to the Fantasy Gods for blessing my season with no injuries, MVP-worthy performances from both Lamar Jackson and Saquon Barkley, and what I can only assume is the highest-scoring finals matchup in league history.

 ---

 ## **Table of Contents**